ManolisPapd/IDEddit/README.md

 ### Issues to keep in mind
   * The application can break crash easily, if there are a lot of requests.
-  * Some comments won't be displayed due to PRAW limitations, more info here https://github.com/praw-dev/praw/issues/1043#issuecomment-471233284
+  * Some comments won't be displayed due to Reddit API limitations, more info here https://github.com/praw-dev/praw/issues/1043#issuecomment-471233284